Get assessed by a physiotherapist

 Physiotherapy for a sprained ankle

 You don’t always need physiotherapy for a sprained ankle.
-But if your sprain is very bad or isn’t getting better after a week or so, it may help.
+But if your sprain is very severe or isn’t getting better after a week or so, physiotherapy may help.
 You may be able to book an appointment with a physiotherapist directly, without needing to see your GP (self-referral).
 Ask at your GP surgery to see whether or not this is available in your area.

 A physiotherapist can develop an exercise programme for you.
 This will include exercises to improve your range of movement, strength, balance, and neuromuscular (muscle and nerve) control.
 The programme will involve co-ordination exercises and balance training.
 It will aim to build your strength and mobility while getting back the full range of movement in your ankle.

-If you have strong ankle muscles and joints, it may mean you’re less likely to sprain your ankle again.
 It’s important to stick to your physiotherapist’s exercise plan.
-This will help to make sure your ankle is back to full strength before you return to any sports or high impact activities.
+This will help to make sure your ankle is back to full strength before you return to any sports or high-impact activities.
+You’re less likely to sprain your ankle again if your ankle has fully recovered and you have a full range of movement and strong muscles again.

 Surgery for a sprained ankle